Odometer Rollback: How to Spot Odometer Fraud and How to Protect Against It?

 Embrace Accurate, Real-time Monitoring of Employee Mileage and Locations.

-Before we get to the gist of this article, let’s get the basics out of our way.
-Why is the vehicle’s odometer so important?
+Before we get to the gist of this article, let’s get the basics out of the way.
+Why is a vehicle’s odometer reading so important?

-The answer is simple: odometer reading shows the mileage a vehicle has clocked since it left the manufacturer’s doors.
-It’s a good indicator of tear and wear in a car.
-The higher the mileage, the greater the tear on a vehicle’s components.
+The answer is simple: an odometer reading tracks the total miles a car has been driven throughout its lifetime.
+It’s a good indicator of wear and tear on a car.
+The higher the mileage, the greater the wear on a vehicle’s components.
 Consequently, a high-mileage vehicle is worth much less than an identical low-mileage model.

-An odometer is a device that clocks the distance a vehicle travels.
-Keep in mind that the odometer logs every mile the car travels on forward and reverse gear.
-The odometer can be mechanical or digital.
+An odometer is a mechanical or digital device that clocks the distance a vehicle travels.
+The odometer logs every mile the car travels in forward and reverse gear.

-Mechanical odometers or traditional odometers were all the rage until the early 2000s.
-These days, you won’t find a new vehicle model with this type of odometer.
+Mechanical odometers, or traditional odometers, were all the rage until the early 2000s.
+These days, you won’t find any newer vehicle models with this type of odometer.

-As the name suggests, the traditional odometers are mechanical, comprising a set of gears and a series of cables.
-The cables connect the vehicle transmission and the odometer.
+As the name suggests, traditional odometers are mechanical, comprising a set of gears and a series of cables.
+The cables connect the vehicle transmission to the odometer.
 When the vehicle moves, it spins the cables, turning a set of gears connected to a numbered dial to log the mileage.

 Digital Odometer